Yuki-53/web_python/database.md

 **Case**

-Database storing playlists of liked songs by users.
+Database storing songs liked by users.
 Since this is used for a recommender system, a lot of additional information will need to be stored.
 It is also assumed that the number of entries will increase rapidly (when liking a song).
 With a large number of users, suppose the need for a distributed database.
 It looks like using a SQL data storage would be a good solution.